IssamMerikhi/MathApp/README.md

 Maths78 is a simple App that provides an **infinite of exercises** helping maths teachers in lack of exercises and also high school students. the App covers 4 fundamentals mathematical concepts which are :

-- 2nd and 3rd functions degree and theirs derivatives.
+- Orthogonal and parallel lines
 - Arithmetics and geometrics sequences.
 - Vectors and orthogonality
-- Log
+- 2nd and 3rd functions degree and theirs derivatives.

 Exercises are computed with random coefficients which provides the user an infinite of exercises.
 No need to prepare classes ANYMORE.